acarlson33/TAMU-raspberry-pi-camp/README.md

 This is my final project for the TAMU rasberry pi camp.

-You can find the main code in
+You can find the main code in:
+(All files except this one & write.py are required)

 ```
 Read.py